a row of terraced houses

 5. Inspect the foundation

-They say a good home is built on a good foundation, and they’re right.
+They say a good home is built on a solid foundation, and they’re right.
 A foundation is expected to have some wear and tear over time, especially in an older house.
-If you’re not too sure where to start, hiring a professional to take a look will help you locate any cracks, and if they’re a simple patch job or something more serious.
+If you’re not too sure where to start, hiring a professional to take a look will help you locate any cracks – and they’ll be able to advise if they’re a simple patch job or something more serious.

 6. Look after the electricals

-Your older house may have had some touch ups on the electrical set up, but it is extra important to take care of their condition.
-An overall health check by an electrician, a regular check up and any re-wiring that needs doing falls on many homeowner’s checklists, but especially those who have chosen a home with a bit of history.
+Your older house may have had some touch ups on the electrical set up, but it is extra important to take care of its condition.
+An overall health check by an electrician, a regular check-up and any re-wiring that needs doing falls on many homeowners’ checklists, but especially those who have chosen a home with a bit of history.

-3 levels of cover to choose from and optional extras to add some extra cover, so your policy is suited to your needs.
+Three levels of cover to choose from and optional extras to add some additional cover, so your policy is suited to your needs.

 Get a quote online